jbwang1997/BboxToolkit/README.md

 ## Usage
 ### Definition
-There are three type of bboxes defining in BboxToolkit.
+There are three types of bboxes defining in BboxToolkit.

 ![bboxes define](definition.png)